 Chris and his daughter Lizzie also perform as a Renaissance or Georgian duo.
 See www.wyldesnoyse.co.uk for details.

 Before studying music at Durham University, Elizabeth took an active part in the music scene in West Norfolk.
 She was leader of West Norfolk Jubilee Youth Orchestra for three years, and played clarinet in Springwood High School Concert Band.
 She has also been a member of the Norfolk Symphony Orchestra, and has played in various other ensembles.

 She is particularly interested in composition, and was commissioned by Norfolk County Council to write a suite of music for the King's Lynn Waites, for use in their civic duties.
 She has also arranged several Renaissance popular tunes for the Waites, and has been commissioned to compose pieces for private individuals, arrange piano scores, and compose incidental music for a professional drama company.

 Traditionally, Waites didn't have drummers.
 However, most towns had a town drummer, whose duties included giving the alarm in times of crisis, and drawing attention to the public proclamation of official announcements.
-There are many references to the Town Drummer accompanying the Waites in procession, and we are now fortunate to have our own Town Drummer in the person of Jayne Thomas.
-Jayne plays alto sax with the Hunstanton Concert Band and baritone sax with Centre Stage Swing Band, and percussion is a new departure for her, but she's already bringing an exciting vitality to the sound of King's Lynn Waites.
+There are many references to the Town Drummer accompanying the Waites in procession, and we are now fortunate to have our own Town Drummer in the person of Jayne Gutteridge.
+Jayne plays alto sax with the Hunstanton Concert Band and baritone sax with Centre Stage Swing Band, and percussion is a relatively new departure for her, but she's already bringing an exciting vitality to the sound of King's Lynn Waites.
 She also plays percussion with Wyldes Noyse.